apache/hadoop/dev-support/docs/precommit-basic.md

 * Apache JIRA-based issue tracking
 * JIRA cli tools

 The locations of these files are (mostly) assumed to be in the file path, but may be overridden via command line options.
-For Solaris and Solaris-like operating systems, the default location for the POSIX binaries is in /usr/xpg4/bin.
+For Solaris and Solaris-like operating systems, the default location for the POSIX binaries is in /usr/xpg4/bin and the default location for the GNU binaries is /usr/gnu/bin.

-## Basic Usage
+# Basic Usage

-This command will execute basic patch testing against a patch file stored in filename:
+This command will execute basic patch testing against a patch file stored in "filename":

 ```bash
 $ cd <your repo>
 $ dev-support/test-patch.sh --dirty-workspace --project=projectname <filename>
 ```

 The `--dirty-workspace` flag tells test-patch that the repository is not clean and it is ok to continue.
-This version command does not run the unit tests.
+By default, unit tests are not run since they may take a significant amount of time.

-To do that, we need to provide the --run-tests command:
+To do turn them on, we need to provide the --run-tests option:

 ```bash